 The Roads and Maritime Executive Committee meets once a month to support the Chief Executive in the management and oversight of Roads and Maritime operations.
 The Chief Executive chairs the Committee, which includes the Chief Operating Officer, Chief Finance Officer, Directors and the General Counsel.
 The Chief Executive and the Roads and Maritime Executive are supported by several committees organised around function, as shown below.

-The collective role of Roads and Maritime governance committees is to provide oversight and assurance to the Chief Executive that the agency is managing decisions, risks and performance effectively and efficiently and in alignment with Roads and Maritime's 2020 Strategy (PDF, 382kb), Delivery Plan (PDF, 2.7kb) and the NSW Government's reform objectives.
+The collective role of Roads and Maritime governance committees is to provide oversight and assurance to the Chief Executive that the agency is managing decisions, risks and performance effectively and efficiently and in alignment with Roads and Maritime's 2017-18 Priorities and Delivery Plan and the NSW Government's reform objectives.

 In addition to the governance committees in place, additional committees have been established by the Chief Executive to advise on significant initiatives within Roads and Maritime.